“Go to Catherine Palace,” they said. “It’ll be fun,” they said…

 … but I have some bad news for you.
 The worst part isn’t over, because the queue to get into Catherine Palace is an utter test of faith.
 I went very early, and in the middle of the week, and I still had to wait for almost 2 hours.
 I needed to pee more than I have ever needed anything in my life, but I knew if I left the queue I’d never find my place again so I stood there in agony and watched the lady on the door like a hawk.
 Every 15 minutes or so she’d let about 1/8th of a person in.
 I decided I was going to die in this line.
 Next to me, a grown man was spinning a fidget spinner.
 I decided I was happy to die in the line as long as he was going to die in the line as well.

 This feels like that moment in my post where I should probably lighten the mood.
 Let’s talk about the history of Catherine Palace.
 You’ll probably be shocked to learn that it was commissioned by a lady named Catherine.
 Catherine I of Russia (real name: Marta) to be exact, who is not Catherine the Great.
-I still think she’s great though because this bitch literally came out of nowhere, rose through the ranks, and married the Tsar, Peter the Great (seriously guys, let her be great).
+I still think she’s great though because this bitch literally came out of nowhere, rose through the ranks, and married the Tsar, Peter the Great.
 She was supposedly the daughter of a peasant, but nobody can really confirm where the fuck she came from, so instead let’s focus on what we do know: girl knew how to build a palace, or rather how to tell other people how to build a palace.
-Both admirable in my eyes.
-When Catherine’s husband Peter eventually met his maker, her friends formed a coup and she became the first ever woman to rule as Empress of Russia.
-See… great.
+Both are admirable in my eyes.
+When Catherine’s husband Peter eventually met his maker, her friends formed a coup and she became the first-ever woman to rule as Empress of Russia.
 Unfortunately, Catherine’s original palace is no longer with us because her daughter, Empress Elizabeth, thought it was shit and had it torn down to build the palace that we see today.
 Elizabeth was a touch lavish, to say the least, so she covered just about everything in gold.
 She’s also responsible for the palace’s famous ‘Amber Room’ which, as the name suggests, is a room genuinely covered top to bottom with amber.
 All of this super fun decorating stopped when Elizabeth died and Catherine the Great moved in.
 She may have been great, but she was also a tight-fisted frugal wench.
 Things got even less fun when most of the original palace interiors were (purposefully!) destroyed by German troops towards the end of WWII, as if you needed another reason to hate the Nazis.

 History lesson over.
 When you finally enter the palace, you’ll be given some rad brown cloth shoe covers so your ruddy peasant feet don’t damage the parquet floors, darling.